kgsantosh770/pokelog/README.md

 Pokelog is web application to showcase different types of Pokemon catalogs and their properties.
 This application is developed as a part of Buyceps front-end developer assignment.

 ## 🚀 Demo
-Pokelog is deployed to vercel and is availabale globally.
-To see the demo visit [https://pokelog.vercel.app/](https://pokelog.vercel.app/)
+Pokelog is deployed to `Netlify` and is availabale globally.
+To see the demo visit this [Netlify URL](https://643c51c760c3a4000880aaff--gregarious-llama-429304.netlify.app/)

+Note: The application is also deployed to `Vercel`, but due to some free tier limitations some functionalities may not work properly (it may lead to server time out error).
+[Vercel URL](https://pokelog.vercel.app/)

 ## Table of Contents